 Cold front in weather is from 1921.
-Cold-call (v.) in the sales pitch sense first recorded 1972 (cold-selling is from 1961).
+Cold sweat is by 1630s.
+Cold-call (v.) in the sales pitch sense is recorded by 1964 (implied in cold-calling; the noun cold call is by 1953; cold-selling is from 1947).
 Cold comfort (by 1650s) is "little comfort, something which offers little cheer."
 Cold-cream "cooling unguent for the skin" is from 1709.
 To throw cold water on in the figurative sense "discourage by unexpected reluctance or indifference" is from 1808.

 Japanese has two words for "cold:" samui for coldness in the atmosphere or environment; tsumetai for things which are cold to touch, and also in the figurative sense, with reference to personalities, behaviors, etc.

 c.
 1300, "coldness of an object to the touch, relative absence of heat," from cold (adj.).
 Meaning "sensation produced by loss of heat from the body or some part of it" is from c.
 1200.